 SHEILA: That’s another of the toxic beliefs that we were looking at: “You should have sex so that your husband’s temptation to watch porn or to lust will be lessened.”
 That is a very common teaching.
 “Every Man’s Battle” – those books are based upon that.
 They advise men to “Bounce your eyes so that you don’t lust after women and instead, transfer all your sexual energy to your wife.”
 They talk about how it could be that you are going to her for five bowls of sexual gratification a week, but now that you’ve stopped lusting, you are suddenly coming to her for ten bowls, and she will find this exciting.

 NATALIE: What?!
 I want to swear right now.

 SHEILA: Yeah, I actually said they have an astonishing lack of insight into women.

 SHEILA: And “Every Man’s Battle” specifically calls women “methadone for their husband’s porn addictions.”
 They said in their part to women, “If your husband is struggling and finds his temperature rising, be like a merciful vial of methadone to him.”

 NATALIE: Wow!
 Again, it is just objectifying women.

 SHEILA: Again, that is not the biblical way of looking at it.
-In the Bible, God clearly tells people that you are responsible for your own sexual morality.
-Someone else is not responsible for that for you and that you need to be sexually pure yourself.
-It also says in 1 Cor.
-10:13 that “No temptation is taking you except which is common to all.
-God is faithful and He will not tempt someone above what they is able, but will, with the temptation, also provide a way of escape, that you may be able to sand up under it.”
+In the Bible, God clearly tells people that “You are responsible for your own sexual morality.
+Someone else is not responsible for that for you, and you need to be sexually pure yourself.”
+It also says in 1 Corinthians 10:13 that “No temptation is taking you except which is common to all.
+God is faithful, and He will not tempt someone above what they are able, but will, with the temptation, also provide a way of escape, that you may be able to stand up under it.”
 So there is no temptation that you cannot withstand without a hand job from your wife.

 NATALIE: Right.
 Can you give us one more example…?